-- Provide guidance to the project-specific vendors in the development of their Change Management Plans.
-The project-specific plans should demonstrate the vendor's process for managing changes in alignment with the guidelines described in the Change Management Plan Aid. - Describe the vendor's recommended process to manage and perform change control for managing change to configuration items related to documents and requirements as applicable. - Define a process to facilitate communication among PRMP stakeholders and minimize uncertainty around the existence and outcome of a change. - Establish change management consistency across all PRMP PRMES projects and initiatives.
+• Provide guidance to the project-specific vendors in the development of their Change Management Plans.
+The project-specific plans should demonstrate the vendor's process for managing changes in alignment with the guidelines described in the Change Management Plan Aid.

+- Describe the vendor's recommended process, including establishment of a CCB, as applicable, to manage and perform change control, including reviewing, evaluating, approving, deferring, or rejecting changes to PRMP MES projects and for managing change to configuration items related to documents and requirements as applicable. - Define a process to facilitate communication among PRMP stakeholders and minimize uncertainty around the existence and outcome of a change. - Establish change management consistency across all PRMP PR MES projects and initiatives.

 The Change Management Plan Aid primarily provides guidance for vendors to develop and implement a Change Management Plan.
-These processes are defined in detail in the Change Management Process, CR, and Reporting sections of this document.
+These processes are defined in detail in the Change Management Process and CR Log and Reporting sections of this document.